 Uncle Frank (2020)

-In Amazon Prime’s new original film Uncle Frank, Paul Bettany plays Frank Bledsoe — a man about to learn that the secrets we keep from our families can be both more and less important than we ever imagined.
+In Amazon Prime’s original film Uncle Frank, Paul Bettany plays Frank Bledsoe — a man about to learn that the secrets we keep from our families can be both more and less important than we ever imagined.
 Set in the early ’70s, Uncle Frank finds its titular lead living with his lover, Walid (Peter Macdissi).
-Frank’s pretty sure no one in his South Carolinian family knows he’s gay, but that changes when his young niece Beth (Sophia Lillis), pays him a surprise visit in New York and discovers her uncle’s true life.
-Soon afterward, matters are further complicated when news of the death of the family patriarch arrives.
+Frank’s pretty sure no one in his South Carolinian family knows he’s gay, but that changes when his young niece, Beth (Sophia Lillis), pays him a surprise visit in New York and discovers her uncle’s true life.
+Matters are further complicated when news of the death of the family patriarch arrives.
 Frank and Beth set out on their own to South Carolina for the services, leaving Walid behind because Frank doesn’t want the rest of his family to discover his secret.
 Walid follows anyway, and the trio has a touching, funny journey to the funeral, where some shocking surprises await them.

 Stars: Paul Bettany, Sophia Lillis, Peter Macdissi

 In the nation of Georgia, which straddles the border between Europe and Asia, there were a lot of people who didn’t want And Then We Danced to be made, much less screened.
 Filmmakers were concerned enough to hire bodyguards to protect the cast and crew of the film, and its release was met with protests.
 The 15-minute standing ovation it received at the 2019 Cannes Film Festival was a pretty clear sign that audiences felt it deserved to be made regardless of the intolerance it faced.